 Candidates without a master’s degree can apply for funding to undertake a research training Master’s before starting their PhD where available (1+3 or 2+2 models).
 Studentships will be awarded on the basis of the academic excellence of both the candidate and the research proposal.
 This is an extremely competitive process and only very high calibre candidates will be successful.

 Open to home and international candidates.
-EU students are now classed as International students and the UKRI/AHRC competition is now open to all international students who can apply for a full fees and stipend award.
-Please note that students will be responsible for the difference between home fees and International fees.
+EU students are now classed as International students and the UKRI/AHRC competition is now open to all international students who can apply for full fees and stipend award.

 Please see guidance on residency requirements outlined in the UK Research and Innovation's (UKRI) Terms and Conditions of Research Council Training Grants.